 Add a water feature to your outdoor living space without digging up your yard.
 By using a planter, you can create your own water garden with unique floating and submerged plants.

 9. Stack planters for interest

-A selection of differently sized planters stacked together create a living statement piece for your patio, deck or yard.
+A selection of differently sized planters stacked together creates a living statement piece for your patio, deck, or yard.
 Plant different varieties on each level to add interest.